 - Severe storms and floods in many countries, particularly impacting coastal areas, with droughts also affecting many parts of the world

 - Seas become more acidic, coral and krill die, food chains are destroyed

-- little or no Arctic sea ice in summer – not just bad news for polar bears, it also means that the global climate warms faster (as there’s less polar ice to deflect sunlight)
+- Little or no Arctic sea ice in summer – which not only means less habitat for polar bears, but also means the global climate warms faster, as there is less polar ice to reflect sunlight

 - Rainforests dying

-- Increased melting of the ancient ice sheets of Greenland and Antarctica, causing dramatic sea level rises
+- Unthinkable loss of ancient ice sheets of Greenland and Antarctica, causing dramatic sea level rises

 That’s why we must act now.

 Some people might try to tell you that global warming is natural, or that the Earth is actually cooling.
 Or they might suggest there’s nothing we can do.
 But here’s what the science tells us:

 Temperatures are rising faster than ever:

 Yes, the Earth’s climate has always changed, with temperatures rising and falling over thousands of years.
 But now, it’s happening at a far faster rate than ever before, giving people and wildlife very little time to react and adapt.